 Hard work deserves to be rewarded and our High Academic Places (HAPs) will mean that some of your tuition fees could be subsidised by ICMS.

-To stand the best chance of being eligible for a HAP, we recommend that you apply directly with ICMS and also through Universities Admission Centre (UAC), These places are awarded on the basis of an application interview and your ATAR (or equivalent).
+To stand the best chance of being eligible for a HAP, we recommend that you apply directly with ICMS and also through Universities Admission Centre (UAC).
+These places are awarded on the basis of an application interview and academic performance in your HSC (or equivalent).

 ICMS HAPs are only available for domestic undergraduate students who intended to start in the February intake.
 HAPs cannot be deferred.
 To be eligible, you must apply through the UAC and include your chosen ICMS course(s) as your highest possible preference.
 All UAC applicants will be considered for an ICMS HAP, you do not need to make a special application.
 (HAPs should not be confused with scholarships).

 Advanced Standing / Recognition of Prior Learning (RPL) / Credit Transfer

 Have you passed equivalent subjects elsewhere?